AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 - `model`: the model for generating the video, mainly including `veo2`, `veo2-fast`, `veo3`, `veo31`, `veo31-fast`, `veo31-fast-ingredients`, and `veo3-fast`.
 - `action`: the action for this video generation task, mainly including three actions: text to video (`text2video`), image to video (`image2video`), and get 1080p video (`get1080p`).
-- `image_urls`: when selecting the image to video action `image2video`, it is necessary to upload the reference image links for the first and last frames, with a maximum of three reference images.
+- `image_urls`: when selecting the image to video action `image2video`, you must upload the reference image links for the first and last frames, with a maximum of three reference images.
 - `prompt`: the prompt.
-- `callback_url`: the URL for the callback result.
+- `callback_url`: the URL to receive the callback result.

 ### 📌 Model Summary